Dropshipping SEO: The Biggest Growth Lever in Your Store

 Collections and products are no-brainers on Shopify, and you must get your on-page SEO right there for anything to rank, but your best chance at ranking is with content.

-Content like product guides, blog posts comparing products, or educational content about your niche can boost your SEO.
+Content like product guides, blog posts comparing products, or educational content with keywords related to your niche can boost your SEO.

-If you need a place to start, go back to your list of potential keywords from the research phase and choose some long-tail phrases to focus on.
+If you need a place to start, return to your list of potential keyword ideas from the research phase and choose some long-tail phrases to focus on in your content marketing strategy.

 And don’t underestimate the power of comparison!
-“Brand vs. Brand” or “Product vs. Product” articles can be SEO goldmines
+“Brand vs. Brand” or “Product vs. Product” articles can be SEO campaign goldmines.

 Wanna find one right now?